emergency contraceptive statistics

 We detail all our emergency contraception statistics findings in this blog post, but if you’re looking for a summary, here’s what we learned:

-According to NHS Digital, 3 per 1,000 of the female population were provided emergency contraception by a Sexual Reproductive Health service in 2023, with 83,235 forms of emergency contraception issued.
+According to NHS Digital, 4 per 1,000 of the female population were provided emergency contraception by a Sexual Reproductive Health service in 2025, with 92,109 items of emergency contraception issued*.
 When reviewing the data for previous years, we found that:

 Emergency Contraceptive Statistics